Table of Contents

 In fact, we were surprised to learn that restaurants aren’t even the most popular category on Yelp.
 You can export data from any local business with a Yelp page, from dentist offices to dog washers.

 How to use the Yelp Fusion API

 In order to use the Yelp API, you’ll need to register for a Yelp account and get the

 appSecret.
 Here’s how to get them:

 - Sign up or Log in to Yelp

 - Go to Create App

 Step 2: Make a call with RapidAPI

 After generating an access token, you can start to pull information from the API.
-Here’s an example call of the
+Here’s a yelp fusion api example call of the

 getBusinesses endpoint searching for ramen in San Francisco.